Neighbors say they reported couple before they were charged with abusing 5 adopted children

 The Lebanon County couple is charged with abusing their five adopted children at the family's home on Cedar Run Road.

 "Especially when she'd put them out in the hot sun without water and that was punishment for the little boy, because he s*** his pants," said Getz.
-"In the winter time right now, she'd put him out on the porch, and he'd be out there on the porch screaming for an hour before she let him back in."
+"In the winter time, right now, she'd [Stephanie Duncan] put him out on the porch, and he'd be out there on the porch screaming for an hour before she let him back in."

 While Getz is happy the kids are no longer in the Duncan's care, he feels unsettled.